 For these patients, and others, a sleep guard may be recommended.
 Your dentist can create a custom sleep guard to hold your lower jaw slightly forward, which prevents soft tissues from blocking airflow.
 Many patients find relief from this non-invasive solution.

-Allan L. Bergano, DDS, PC wants to help you relieve your sleep apnea.
-For more information, please schedule an appointment with Allan L. Bergano, DDS, PC, and we will be in touch with you shortly.
+Allan Bergano, DDS wants to help you relieve your sleep apnea.
+For more information, please schedule an appointment with Allan Bergano, DDS, and we will be in touch with you shortly.